GavTheWood/WorldGuardBatch/README.md

 - Add Player as Owner on all Regions owned by player\
 /wgb madd owner  [playerToRemove] owner [owner]

+#### Transfer Membership
+- Transfers membership from all region of a player to a player\
+/wgb mtrans all [oldOwner] [newOwner]
+- Transfers only membership from all region of a player to a player\
+/wbg mtrans member [oldOwner] [newOwner]
+- Transfers only ownership from all region of a player to a player\
+/wbg mtrans owner [oldOwner] [newOwner]

 ### Priority
 - Set priority on all Regions\